iury123/angularRoutingExample/README.md

-# MyApp
+# Electron-Angular App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+This project was generated with Angular CLI version 7.3.1 and Electron 4.0.4.

 ## Development server (Angular)